 Oxalis, crabgrass and common chickweed are examples of annual weeds.
 Annuals complete their life cycle within one growing season.
 Zap them with your lawn weed killer when they are young and actively growing.
 Herbicides are not very effective when annuals are flowering or produce seeds.

-Crabgrass is a grassy annual weed and an effective way to control grassy weeds is to preventing their seeds from germinating by applying a pre-emergence herbicide.
+Crabgrass is a grassy annual weed, and an effective way to control grassy weeds is to prevent their seeds from germinating by applying a pre-emergence herbicide.

 Biennials take two years to complete their life cycle.
 The first growing season is called the rosette stage.
-They complete their life cycle in the second year as their stems expand - this is called bolting - and then they flower and seed completing their life cycle.
+They complete their life cycle in the second year as their stems expand – this is called bolting – and then they flower and seed, completing their life cycle.
 Bull thistle is an example of a biennial weed.
-The best time to control biennial plants with an herbicide is when they are in the rosette stage.
+The best time to control biennial plants with an herbicide is in the rosette stage.